 'Aloha' for its gorgeous form and fragrance.
 Just look at it here with the purple campanula.
 A gorgeous combination!

 Galway Bay is the most gorgeous deep pink rose.
 However, it has only a very slight scent.
 If you'd like a scented rose in a similar colour, go for Zepharin Drouhin.
 But if it's the rare deep pink colour you're after and the beautiful form, this is the one!
+One of the more difficult to source climbing roses.

 'Zepharin Drouhin' is a deep pink beauty with the most delicious fragrance and wonderful flowers.
 Keep it well fed, watered and sprayed to keep the plant healthy and flowering well.
 The big advantage is that it will grow happily over a north facing wall.